tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 {% highlight py %}
     ...
-    rect(300,60, 10,10) # red item
+    rect(itemx, itemy, 10, 10) # red item

     if (
-          x+10 >= 300 and x <= 300+10
+          playerx+10 >= itemx and playerx <= itemx+10
        ):
         fill('#00FF00')
         text('hit!', 370,20)
 {% endhighlight %}

-So, the `x+10 >= 300` checks if the *right edge of the head* is overlapping the *left edge of the item*; whereas the `x <= 300+10` checks if the *left edge of the head* is overlapping the *right edge of the item*.
+So, the `playerx+10 >= itemx` checks if the *right edge of the head* is overlapping the *left edge of the item*; whereas the `playerx <= itemx+10` checks if the *left edge of the head* is overlapping the *right edge of the item*.

 <figure>
   <img src="{{ site.url }}/img/pitl07/collision-detection-aabb-2.png" />
+  <figcaption>Anywhere within the green strip registers as a hit.</figcaption>
 </figure>

 The player no longer registers a hit once he or she has passed the right edge of the item.
 However, as indicated by the green area, the zones directly above or below the item's left/right edges still register as a hit.
-To resolve this, and additional checks for the y-axis:
+To resolve this, add additional checks for the y-axis:

 {% highlight py %}
     ...
-    rect(300,60, 10,10) # red item
+    rect(itemx, itemy, 10, 10) # red item

     if (
-          x+10 >= 300 and x <= 300+10
+         playerx+10 >= itemx and playerx <= itemx+10
-          and y+10 >= 60 and y <= 60+10
+     and playery+10 >= itemy and playery <= itemy+10
        ):
         fill('#00FF00')
         text('hit!', 370,20)
 {% endhighlight %}

-Now that the collision detection is functioning properly, you can make the item disappear and add some type of power-up; perhaps, the snake's speed could increase?
-And a new item could appear at some random new location?
-Before you begin messing around, though, let us look at another important game programming concept: *delta time*.
+The collision detection is now functioning properly.
+From here, you can make the item disappear and apply some type of power-up.
+For example, perhaps the snake's speed could increase?
+Then, after a short period of time, a new item could appear at some random location?
+Before you begin trying anything around, though, let's look at another important game programming concept: *delta time*.

 ### Delta Time

+Films run at a constant frame rate.
+Games attempt to run at a constant frame rate, but do not always manage maintain it.
+For instance, at some point in a game there may be a large number of enemies in play.
+More enemies means more collision detection